 If you have a running toilet or dripping faucet, don’t delay in fixing them.
 Although these might seem like minor problems, they can cause expensive damage to your plumbing.
 There could also be other underlying problems that could be putting pressure on your system and causing the leak.
 Additionally, updating your plumbing fixtures can help you save money on your utility bills and extend your system’s life.
 For example, newer, water-saving toilets flush easily and reduce clogging problems.

 Problems with your plumbing system can cause serious damage to your home.
 Scheduling an inspection with High Priority Plumbing can help identify and reduce problems before they escalate.
 We can assist you with repairs and maintenance of your system to increase its longevity.
-To schedule an appointment, call us at 770.860.8110 in Atlanta or 912.373.7707 in Savannah.
+To schedule an appointment, call us at 770.860.8110 in Atlanta.